Brindabella Road Upgrade Project

 THE PROJECT

-The upgrade project will begin with the 10.6 km priority section between the Piccadilly Circus intersection at the NSW/ACT border and Brindabella Valley Road to the west.
-This section is the final part of the road within our local government area (marked in blue below).
+The upgrade will begin with a 10.6 km priority section between the Piccadilly Circus intersection at the NSW/ACT border and Brindabella Valley Road to the west.
+This is the final section of the road within our local government area (shown in blue below).

 A further 17.4 km stretch (marked in blue below), from west of the Goodradigbee River to the Ridge Road intersection, will be surveyed to support future planning.
 The survey may also identify fill opportunities and potential upgrades.
 Any improvements to this section will depend on available funding.